 Rendine earned a bachelor’s in elementary education and psychology in 2012 from Saint Michael’s College, a master’s in literacy from Providence College in 2019, and a certificate in dyslexia knowledge and practice from the University of Rhode Island in 2021.

 "I just love my students.
-I try to make learning special and magical.
-I'm so excited for what's ahead and the opportunities that I'll..." (read more)
+I try to make learning..." (read more)

 Reporter Today | Nov 04, 2022 | Rehoboth, MA